DanielFaltynowski/analyzing-customer-churn/README.md

-# Report of Analyzing Customer Churn
+# 📉 Analyzing Customer Churn

 ## Problem Statement

 Customer churn poses a significant challenge for subscription-based businesses, as it directly affects both revenue and long-term growth.
 Databel, a fictitious telecom company, has recently experienced an increase in customer churn.
 The objective of this project is to use **Excel** to analyze customer churn data, identify key drivers, and uncover actionable insights that could help reduce churn in the future.

+# Report of Analyzing Customer Churn

 ## Objectives